herrsmitty8128/bc_hash/README.md

-# sha2
+# Blockchain Hashing ("bc_hash")

-*sha2* is a library of SHA2 algorithms written in Rust and licensed under the MIT License.
-At the moment, it only implements the SHA-256 algorithm and is not (yet) designed ot test for multiprocessing.
+*bc_hash* is a library of cryptographic hashing algorithms commonly used in blockchain applications.
+At the moment, only the SHA-256 has been implemented.
+However, more algorithms are planning for implementation in the future.

+## License

+*bc_hash* is licensed under the MIT License.

 ## Resources